The Wasted Times: Plot

 The next arc occurs 1941 in Hong Kong just prior to the Pacific War.
 Lu has settled there with Watabe's sons.
 Zhang who had betrayed Lu previously has been tracked down.
-Lu orders Zhang's assassination but in the process sacrifices Xiao Wu (Gillian Chung) his mistress.
+Lu orders Zhang's assassination but in the process sacrifices Xiao Wu, his mistress.

 The next arc of the story revisits the events of the shoot out and we learn that Watabe was not killed.
 We learned that he was sent by the Japanese army to infiltrate Shanghai and had been working with the Japanese to prepare for the invasion of Shanghai.
 He maintained his front of being a loyal family man but secretly continued to keep Xiao Liu imprisoned as a sex slave.
 After the events of shootout (and the subsequent occupation of Shanghai) Watabe reveals his Japanese persona and continues to keep Liu as a servant and sexual object.
 Watabe is sent to the frontlines and intends to kill Xiao Liu before he leaves.
 However he is not able to bring himself finish the act.
 Watabe is eventually taken as a prisoner of war in the Philippines in 1944.

 The final arc of the story occurs just after the surrender of the Japanese in September 1945.
 Lu is in Shanghai in a post war asylum.
 He is taken to Xiao Liu.
 Xiao Liu recognizes Lu and smiles and goes to greet him.
 Lu remains stone faced and they leave the asylum together with Liu walking behind Lu.
 Lu is now at the POW camp where Watabe is kept in the Philippines.
 Lu wishes to extradite Watabe but Watabe has to sign a consent.
 Lu meets Watabe and presents him with the consent papers.
 Watabe spits on the papers (knowing full well he will be released back to Japan).
 Lu directs Watabe to look out the window where they see Xiao Liu with his two sons in the distance outside the camp.
 Watabe laughs in Lu's face saying he knows them and that they won't do anything to hurt his sons.
 Xiao Liu shoots and kill the older boy.
 Watabe relents and signs the consent forms.
 He is taken outside of the POW camp to where Xiao Liu and his remaining son is.
 Watabe tells his son to go to the POW camp and to tell them he is Japanese.
 The boy complies and is taken into the camp.
 Xiao Liu then shoots and kills Watabe.